paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

         /// - The validator index (within the session of the candidate) of the validator casting the vote.
         /// - The signature of the validator casting the vote.
         statements: Vec<(DisputeStatement, ValidatorIndex, ValidatorSignature)>,

+        /// Inform the requester once we finished importing.
+        ///
+        /// This is, we either discarded the votes, just record them because we
+        /// casted our vote already or recovered availability for the candidate
+        /// successfully.
+        pending_confirmation: oneshot::Sender<()>,
     },
     /// Fetch a list of all active disputes that the co-ordinator is aware of.
     ActiveDisputes(ResponseChannel<Vec<(SessionIndex, CandidateHash)>>),